 "Practice makes perfect" is a well-known cliché; it also happens to be true.
 Take as many practice tests as you can.
 Figure out which areas you need to work on.
 Simulate actual test conditions, right down to the exact time for each subtest.
 Take a practice test online and get test help guides.
 After you take practice tests, identify areas that you need to work on.

 2. One Step at a Time

 Discipline yourself so that during your study time, you are really studying.
-Get away from all distractions, and get yourself in the right frame of mind.
+Get away from distractions and get yourself in the right frame of mind.
 It's also better to study in one long, uninterrupted period rather than on and off for 10 or 20 minutes at a time.

 4. Be Smart in Taking the Test

-Get a good night's sleep – people test best when they're well-rested, have a healthy breakfast and a positive mind set.
-Dress comfortably on the day of the test, and make sure you have everything you need (your ID, extra pencils, etc.) before you go the testing center.
-Arrive at the testing center early.
+Get a good night's sleep -- people test best when they're well-rested, have a healthy breakfast and a positive mindset.
+Dress comfortably on the day of the test and make sure you have everything you need (your ID, extra pencils, etc.) before you go to the testing center.
+Arrive early.

 5. Multiple Choice Tips

 The ASVAB is a multiple choice test, with four possible answers to every question.
 Remember these tips when taking the test:

 - Do not leave any questions unanswered.
 Unlike some other tests, you will not be penalized for giving a wrong answer to a question.
 If you can't figure out an answer, guess.
 Answer all the questions, even if you're running out of time and don't have a chance to read the question.

 - If you're having trouble with a question, try eliminating the wrong answers first.
 Remember the "Who Wants to Be a Millionaire?'' show and the 50/50 lifeline?
 It's the same principle.
 So for example, if you have four answers to choose from, and you eliminate two of them, you've improved your chances of getting a right answer from 25% to 50%.